mirasac/algonume/project/Notes.md

 - Use optical depths and formulae for soot from TTAPS-II because reproducing the aerosol formation computational model presented in Turco 1979 goes beyond the purpose of this work.
 - Spectral radiance is also called specific intensity, mainly in the old literature.
 - Use non-dimensional optical coordinates, cfr. \cite[290]{Modest}.
-- Radiative equilibrium at TOA + steady state temperature = radiative equilibrium at each altitude + atmosphere transparent to transmitted solar irradiance.
+- Energy is not conserved in the atmosphere, but radiative equilibrium is forced at TOA.

 ## Questions
 - What is temperature profile instability.